Christians, the Constitution, and Our Country Scott Pauley

 1. Our representative branch of government deserves as much attention as the executive branch.
 It is actually addressed first!
 It’s not just about a president.
 One man does not choose the direction of the nation – we choose it at the state and local level.

-2. The government exists to protect the people and the people are to keep the government in check.
+2. The government exists to protect the people, and the people are to keep the government in check.
 They work for us (“we the people”), and we all answer to God.

 4. The freedom of speech, press, assembly, and petition all grow out of freedom of religion because all true liberty is built upon the foundation of freedom of conscience (Read Amendment 1 and observe the order).
-If we lose the freedom of religion we will soon lose all of the rest.
+If we lose the freedom of religion, we will soon lose all of the rest.

 Thomas Jefferson once said, “We in America do not have a government by the majority – we have government by the majority who participate…All tyranny needs to gain a foothold is for people of good conscience to remain silent.”

-It is time for our people to take seriously the responsibilities of citizenship.
+It is time for our people to take the responsibilities of citizenship.
 Those responsibilities begin in the place of prayer, but they do not stop there.
 Find your place and do your part.

 Discover more from Enjoying the Journey